Z3r0cks/Master_Thesis/thesis/main.typ

   )
 )

 The last virtual example is the same pattern from the test scene I used.
-This scene also used a checkerboard pattern but with some interferences in between.
-Which makes the most areas on the floor unique.
-The first two images are similar to the example before.
-On closer inspection, the example before seems to be better than this.
-Less outliners.
-The graph on the other hand shows a significantly better result than the example before.
+This scene also uses a checkerboard pattern, but with some interferences in between.
+This makes most of the areas on the floor unique.
+The first two images are similar to the previous example.
+On closer inspection, the previous example seems to be better.
+Fewer outlines.
+The graph, on the other hand, shows a much better result than the previous example.
+As mentioned, the left side of the graph has more peaks than the right side, which is more in the focus of the images for the training.

 #align(
    grid(